 3. Learn how to prepare, calibrate, and conduct wet DCOF tests using the ASM 925

 4. Learn how to use the ASM 925 following B101.3 wet DCOF procedures

 After each lecture section there is an open book test of the material.
 A pass rate of 75% is required for successful completion of the course.
-Upon completion an "ASM 925 Operators Certificate, Level 1" and a "Flooring: Design Considerations and Material Selection for Health, Safety, & Welfare" will be awarded and digitally delivered.
+Upon completion an "ASM 925 Operators Certificate, Level 1" certificate will be awarded and digitally delivered.

 Craig Stephenson, President, American Slip Meter - "This course is approved by American Slip Meter.
 We recommend it for anyone using an 925.
 The videos teach you to properly prepare, calibrate, and test wet dynamic coefficient of friction"

 David has over 15 years of developing walkway safety programs for all commercial facility types while at DiverseyLever, Johnson Wax, and Cintas.

 He is a past Board Member at the National Floor Safety Institute and past Main Committee Member for the NFSI/ANSI B101 standard.
 He is currently a member of NFSI/ANSI B101.4 (Test Method for measuring the wet barefoot condition of flooring materials or products), ANSI A108 (Accredited Standards Committee on Ceramic and Glass Tile that manages the A137.1 and A326.3 standards), ASTM F13 (Pedestrian/Walkway Safety and Footwear), ASTM D21 (Polishes), F15.03 (Safety Standards for Bathtub and Shower Structures), and F06.6 (Resilient Floor Coverings - Slip Resistance).